 Since you’ll be in workshop sessions most of the day, you’ll want to wear something comfortable.
+Be sure to pack comfortable shoes as we’re now in the L.A.
+Pittenger Student Center, with sessions on two floors.
 However, because we have agents and editors in attendance, you may want to adopt a “dress casual” policy.
 Dressing professionally for your agent appointment will help you present yourself at your best.
 You may also want to bring a sweater as some of the classrooms may be cool.
 The building’s air conditioning system is located off-site so we are UNABLE to adjust the temperature for individual rooms.
 (We also have a selection of MWW sweatshirts for sale at our merchandise table!)
 You may dress up for the banquet if you like but it isn’t required.

 What should I bring?

 An important advantage to attending a workshop, besides all the knowledge that is available, is an opportunity to meet people who can help further your career.
 MWW encourages networking and building friendships with other writers.
-If you have business cards, you may want to bring some to exchange with individuals with whom you have made a special connection.
+If you have business cards, bring some to include on our resource networking table and to exchange with individuals with whom you have made a special connection.
 You will receive a list of all participants and their contact information in your welcome packet.
 As far as packing, bring what you would normally take on vacation, including a swimsuit if your hotel has a pool.
-Be sure to pack comfortable shoes.
-You might want to bring tennis shoes to walk the beautiful BSU campus.

 To help manage the quantity of information presented in the sessions, we will provide a spiral-bound book of notes to each participant registered for Part II.
 You’ll need pen/pencil and perhaps an extra notebook.
-Our MWW merchandise table has nice portfolios for sale.
 While it’s not required, you may bring a laptop/notebook computer if you wish.
 (Ball State is a wireless campus).

 If you bring your cell phone, be sure that you put it on vibrate mode or turn it off during ALL sessions.

 What should I do when I arrive?